The Abbott Ridge Trail in British Columbia's Glacier National Park (often confused with Montana's national…

 The Coastal Trail – starting at Orphan Lake Trailhead

 In late August John and I were dropped off with loaded packs at the Orphan Lake Trailhead – one of the numerous entrance points to the Coastal Trail.
-Over three days we hiked back to the Agawa Bay Visitor Centre, a distance of 33.5 kilometres on the Coastal Trail itself.
-Plus we hiked another 4 kilometres on the Orphan Lake trail.
+Over three days we hiked back to the Agawa Bay Visitor Centre, a distance of 33.5 km on the Coastal Trail itself.
+Plus we hiked another 4 km on the Orphan Lake trail.

 The Coastal Trail offered a lot of variety.
 We hopped over massive boulders, scrambled up and down slippery lichen covered rocks, enjoyed phenomenal sections of easy beach walking along with sections of flat rocks alongside Lake Superior.